All Research Projects

 - 93% reduction in genital itching after PZQ

-Mapping the Maternal–Foetal Interface in Malaria-Endemic Regions
+Mapping the Maternal–Foetal Interface and Birth Outcomes in Malaria-Endemic Regions

 Advanced histological and imaging research exploring how malaria affects pregnancy by studying the maternal–fetal interface in fixed placental tissues.